 Endpoint Detection and Response (EDR) is an element of endpoint protection which provides continuous monitoring for and response to advanced threats on endpoints, as opposed to antivirus (AV) and anti-malware elements which focus primarily on stopping threats in the pre-execution phase.

-While EDR extends the range of 'classical' EPP, it's not a replacement: to justify your investment in EDR, you need to be sure you already have a good foundation of protection capabilities.
+While EDR extends the range of a 'classical' EPP (Endpoint Protection Platform) it's not a replacement: to justify your investment in EDR, you need to be sure you already have a good foundation of protection capabilities.
 If you're looking to 'shore up' less than satisfactory endpoint protection performance by adding EDR, you'd be better advised to focus first on upgrading your core EPP.